Jagjitsingh03/2nd_ASSESSMENT/README.md

+# Assessment Smart Contract
+This project involves creating and deploying a smart contract called Assessment that allows for depositing and withdrawing funds, transferring ownership, and pausing/unpausing the contract.

+# Description
+The Assessment smart contract is written in Solidity and includes the following functionalities:

+Depositing funds
+Withdrawing funds
+Transferring ownership
+Pausing and unpausing the contract
+This contract is deployed and interacted with using a React front-end application.

+# Getting Started
+## Prerequisites

 # Starter Next/Hardhat Project

 After cloning the GitHub repository, follow these steps to get the code running on your computer: